 - College of Education Student Research Hub "The Hub": The College of Education Student Research Hub is located on the first floor of the Sorensen Arts and Education Complex (SAEC), Room 1220.
 The research hub provides ample study space and access to the College's Technology Services and Support Team (see below for more detail). - Classroom Technology Support: As a Teaching Assistant, you may need projection and other equipment, which is available either through the department or the college.
-The

-Academic Program Specialist can assist you with many of your needs or will refer you to the College of Education's Technology Services and Support Team.

-College of Education Technology Services and Support Team: Located on the first floor of the College this team of IT professionals provides technical support at all levels that can be found in rooms 1264, 1268, and 1280 in the College.
-Visit their website at http://education.utah.edu/about/tech-support/ or call 801-585-3450 or e-mail: ed-help@lists.utah.edu.
+The Academic Advisor can assist you with many of your needs or will refer you to the College of Education's Technology Services and Support Team. - College of Education Technology Services and Support Team: Located on the first floor of the College this team of IT professionals provides technical support at all levels that can be found in rooms 1228 and 1240H in the College.
+Visit their website at https://education.utah.edu/coe-resources/tech-support/index.php or call 801-585-3450 or email: e d-help@lists.utah.edu.